Nordix/Meridio/docs/demo/deployments/xcluster/ovl/forwarder-test/README.md

 ## Local images

 For development local built images can be used.
-Build the images with;
+The images are *not* built in the same way as with `make` in the Meridio top directory.
+They contain the same binaries, but start-up is simplified to make debug easier.

 ```
-#export MERIDIODIR=$GOPATH/src/github.com/Nordix/Meridio
 ./forwarder-test.sh build_image
 #./forwarder-test.sh build_image ipam    # To build just one
 ```